-A study by researchers at Humboldt university in Berlin found that decoupled payments are not production neutral, but act to stimulate production and investment in agriculture compared to a situation with no subsidies.
-In particular, decoupled EU farm subsidies provide funding to producers, reduce risk and generate the expectation on the part of the recipients that future changes in agricultural policies may also be based on past production, as they currently are.
-All of this ensures that farmers maintain production at a higher level than without such subsidies.
+A study by researchers at Humboldt university in Berlin found that with no subsidies.
+In particular, decoupled EU farm subsidies provide the part of the recipients that future changes in agricultural policies may also be based on past production, as they currently are.
+All of this

-Similarly, a recent analysis by the International Centre for Trade and Sustainable Development in Geneva concludes that "evidence ... suggests that the sheer volume of subsidies provided may have risk/insurance effects on production - even if such support is provided through relatively decoupled policies."
-It also notes that "existing studies show that Green Box subsidies encourage agricultural production by creating a guaranteed income stream and a lower perceived risk for farmers, which raises the potential for overproduction".
+Sustainable Development in Geneva concludes that "evidence ... sugrance effects on production - even if such support is provided through relatively decoupled policies."
+It also notes that "existing studies show